What Is a Supply Chain?

 How does Supply Chain Management work?

-Simply put, the overall workflow of supply chain management is split into three different categories: product, information, and finances.
+Simply put, the overall workflow of Supply Chain Management is split into three different categories: product, information, and finances.
 Every organization part of a supply chain works under one of these domains.

 Product flow - includes the timely formation, storage, and delivery of goods in the supply chain, including quality assurance tests at every step of the product lifecycle.

-The Information flow handles the continuous process of sending and receiving purchase orders and updating delivery statuses.
+The information flow handles the continuous process of sending and receiving purchase orders and updating delivery statuses.
 All other workflows depend on the accuracy of the information flow throughout the supply chain.
-The Financial flow deals with payments, inventory management, billing, credit terms, and other workflows related to finance.
+The financial flow deals with payments, inventory management, billing, credit terms, and other workflows related to finance.

 Benefits of ERP Supply Chain Management